 HEK-INV for high titer TGE

-Several cell lines are used for the production of recombinant proteins and antibodies, whereby CHO cells are the most widely used in biopharmaceutical production.
-To guarantee high product consistency it is highly desirable to use the same host cell line for early stage operations and later production.
-However, cell specific productivity of CHO cells in TGE processes is now often lower than in human cells.
+Several different mammalian cell lines are used for the production of recombinant proteins and antibodies, with CHO cells being the most prominent expression system in biopharmaceutical production.
+To guarantee high product consistency it is highly desirable to use the same host cell line for early-stage operations and later production.
+However, the cell-specific productivity of CHO cells in TGE processes is often lower than the productivity of human cells.
 On the other hand, HEK293 cells are the most widely used human cell lines for expression of recombinant proteins in research and industrial applications.
-Both are easy to handle and grow well in suspension in CD-ACF (chemically defined and animal component free) culture media.
+Both HEK and CHO cells are easy to handle and grow well in suspension in CD-ACF (chemically defined and animal component free) culture media.
 This is very important since actively dividing cells are transfected more efficiently than non-dividing cells as the nuclear envelope breakdown during cell division promotes nuclear transport of DNA.

 During recent decades, many HEK293 descendants have been generated by genetic modification, directed evolution and cloning.
-One of the most popular genetic elements for modification is the EBNA-1 gene in conjunction with the oriP of the Epstein-Barr virus which enhances protein expression by episomal replication and maintenance of plasmids, as well as nuclear import by containing a nuclear localization signal (NLS).
-Similar modifications and improvements can be achieved by using the SV40 large T-antigen of the SV40 virus in conjunction with the SV40ori.
-All in all, HEK293 cells are available as more or less native cells (e.g. 293 Freestyle or ATCC CRL-1573) or engineered cells (ATCC CRL-11268, ATCC CRL-10852) whereby most companies appear to have implemented their “own” HEK cell line.
-Indeed, InVivo uses the recently finalized HEK-INV cell line for high titer transient gene expression.
+One of the most popular genetic elements for modification is the EBNA-1 gene in conjunction with the replication origin oriP of the Epstein-Barr Virus which enhances gene expression by episomal replication and maintenance of plasmids, as well as nuclear import by containing a nuclear localization signal (NLS).
+Similar modifications and improvements can be achieved by using the SV40 large T-antigen of the SV40 virus in conjunction with the replication origin SV40 ori.
+All in all, HEK293 cells are either available as relatively native cells (such as 293 Freestyle or ATCC CRL-1573) or engineered cells (such as ATCC CRL-11268 or ATCC CRL-10852).
+Most companies appear to have indeed implemented their “own” HEK cell line.
+InVivo uses the recently developed HEK-INV cell line for high-titer transient gene expression.
 To generate this optimized host cell line, we utilized a directed evolution approach.
 For this purpose, an iterative process of evolution rounds followed by metabolomic phenotype analysis and selection of cells was performed.
 In detail, we mainly focused on productivity and growth characteristics.
-This way, the new cell line showed a 3‑fold increase in human IgG1 productivity in comparison to the parental HEK293 host cell line.
+This way, the new cell line showed a 3‑fold increase in productivity for human IgG1 in comparison to the parental HEK293 host cell line.